Kelly Tang: Career

 Since 1996, he has served as Associate Professor of Music at National Institute of Education.
 In November 2011, he took on a new role as Dean at School of the Arts.

 Special commissions

+Two Overtures for Wind Band by Kelly Tang was commissioned by the Co-Curricular Activities Branch of the Singapore Ministry of Education for the Singapore Youth Festival 2009 Central Judging of Concert Bands.
+It later on became the set piece for Singapore Youth Festival 2025 as well.

-In 2014, Tang was commissioned by the National Arts Council and the Singapore Symphony Orchestra to write an original composition for the opening ceremony of Victoria Theatre and Concert Hall on 15 July 2014.
+Later on, in 2014, Tang was commissioned by the National Arts Council and the Singapore Symphony Orchestra to write an original composition for the opening ceremony of Victoria Theatre and Concert Hall on 15 July 2014.
 His work "Capriccio for Orchestra" was performed under the baton of SSO Music Director Lan Shui, with Singapore's Prime Minister Lee Hsien Loong, Emeritus Senior Minister Goh Chok Tong and Cabinet Minister Lawrence Wong in attendance.

 In celebration of Singapore's Golden Jubilee, Tang was commissioned to compose a piano concerto for "Sing50", a performance on 7 August 2015 showcasing Singapore's rich music history.
 His new work "Concerto in Three Movements" was premiered by virtuoso pianist Lang Lang and the Metropolitan Festival Orchestra, under the baton of Chan Tze Law.